 Users

-As part of providing certain services to a Customer, parts of the Calisen Group (but not Calisen Group (Holdings) Limited) may have to process personal data about Users (as applicable depending on the specific service provided): name, address, telephone number and in certain circumstances, health information (e.g. we may receive information regarding disability status if it may be helpful to allow us to properly carry out a meter reading at a homeowner’s property).
+As part of providing certain services to our customer, Calisen may have to process personal data about you (as applicable depending on the specific service provided): name, address, telephone number and in certain circumstances, health information (e.g. we may receive information regarding disability status if it may be helpful to allow us to properly carry out a meter reading at a homeowner’s property).

-Most of this personal information is obtained from the Customer and is processed by the part of the Group providing the services to the Customers.
-If a User provides us with any information directly, we will pass this to the Customer because it is held on their behalf.
-User should review the privacy notices of their energy supplier.
+Most of this personal information is obtained from our customer and is processed by us in the context of providing our services to our customers.
+If you provide us with any information we will pass this to our customer because we are holding that information on their behalf.
+We need to process your personal information because the services provided have an impact on you.
+You should review the privacy notices of your energy supplier.

 Website Users

-If you commence direct communication via a website enquiry form, by telephone or by writing to us, you name and contact details (e.g. email address or telephone number) together with the nature of the enquiry and your message will also be collected and processed in order to respond to your query and to improve our services.
+If you communicate with us via a website enquiry form, by telephone or by writing to us, you name and contact details (e.g. email address or telephone number) together with the nature of the enquiry and your message will also be collected and processed in order to respond to your query and to improve our services.
 We may use a third-party email administrator to handle email enquiries.

 Employees